Dogs in Mesoamerica: Dogs in Maya literature

 In the Popol Vuh, the K'iche' Maya creation story, dogs played important roles in certain events.
 For example, the second attempt at creating humans turned disastrous when the gods made them out of wood.
 The wooden humans were emotionless and would not feed the dogs.
 In retaliation, the dogs became angry and destroyed them.
-The moral of the story is “civilized” Maya make certain that dogs are fed on a decent human diet such as maize.
+The moral of the story is "civilized" Maya make certain that dogs are fed on a decent human diet such as maize.
 When dogs were used in ritual sacrifices, the act contained a dual meaning: a person gave respect to the dog by feeding it maize, which represent humans.
 Humans were made of maize by the gods in the Popol Vuh.

 Another account in the Popol Vuh describes the Hero twins sacrificing a dog that belonged to the Lords of the Underworld, also known as Xibalba.
 After the dog was dead, the Hero Twins brought it back to life.
 The Lords were so impressed that they asked the twins to sacrifice and resurrect them.
 In the end, the Hero Twins sacrificed the Lords of Xibalba and did not follow through on bringing them back to life.
 This made it possible for humans to live on earth.
 The story linked dogs with renewal and human life.
 Dogs are associated with death and have the job of leading people into the Underworld.
 They represent fire and are protectors of the hearth, two components of Maya life.

 Dog sacrifice and burial

 There are multiple situations in which dogs were used for sacrifice or burial.
 Dog sacrifices were important in the political sphere for rituals concerning “...inaugurations and founding of new civic religious centres...”
 There has also been confirmation of dog burials in Cozumel used in circumstances involving administration.
 Dogs were associated with “new beginnings" and were sacrificed instead of humans on the New Year ceremony.

 Dogs with spots that looked like the color of cacao were sacrificed during cacao rituals because they represented economic significance.
 Landmarks linked to fertility and ancestor worship contain dog burials.
 Dogs were found buried alongside humans in graves as well as in royal residences, presumably to guide their owners to the afterlife.

 Dogs in Maya art

 In Maya art, dogs are represented in various roles and media.
 They have been depicted in scenes such as those from the Popol Vuh or burial processions.
-The Maya Vase Database exhibits a great example of a possible funeral procession on a painted vase, K5534.
+The Maya Vase Database exhibits an example of a possible funeral procession on a painted vase, K5534.
 The dog standing below the head noble's palanquin may be guiding its owner to Xibalba.
 In picture K555, another vase painting shows a scene from the Popol Vuh with Dog asking Itzamná to return to Xibalba.
 In addition to paintings, artists created clay figurines to resemble dogs, K8235.